Flows with assertions

 Yes.
 Create an endpoint with just a name to get a capture URL at api.echopoint.dev/webhook/{id}.
 It accepts GET, POST, PUT, PATCH, and DELETE with no auth required, and requests stream into the app live over SSE where you can inspect headers, query params, and body, and search the history.

-Free while in beta — sign in with GitHub, Google, or email, and your workspace is provisioned on first sign-in.
+Free while in beta.
+Join the waitlist.
+When your spot opens, sign in with GitHub, Google, or email and your workspace is provisioned.